glurp/s2s/README.md

 Ready for experimentations
 - Chipmunk in gs : ok, patched (in s2s.rb) for limit the number of dynamic shape
-- firewall and NAT : serveur should signle the issue to the client
+- firewall and NAT : serveur should signale the issue to the client
 - Watch ui memory ;)
 - todo : a gui alternative with OCRA ?...